david-vanderhaar/blog/_posts/2017-06-24-jekyll-is-easy.md

 date:   2017-06-24 14:26:30 -0400
 categories: blog
 ---
+# TEST

 ## What is Jekyll?

 So what is Jekyll anyway?
 It's a static website generator.
 It takes in your HTML, CSS, and Markdown files and it spits out a deployment-ready content for your personal, product or portfolio site.

 That's the most straight-forward answer.
 But the goodness of Jekyll isn't what it is, its what it can do for you as a developer.

 ## Why use Jekyll?